YunoHost/doc/packaging_apps_actions.md

 You can have as much actions as you want and from zero to as many arguments you want.

-If you prefer, you can also write your actions in json like manifest.json:
+If you prefer, you can also write your actions in JSON like manifest.json:

 ```json
 [{